 1. Clear your home or business immediately.

-2. Once safely outside, call 800.427.7712 to report a leak.
-(Or dial 911 once safely outside if you sense a more serious emergency)
+2. Once safely outside, call your local FPU office to report a leak.
+(Or dial 911 once safely outside if you sense a more serious emergency.)

 - Use a cell phone or telephone until securely outside the location

 - Smoke, light a match or do anything else that may cause a spark, which could result in an explosion or fire

 - Turn on or off any electric switches

 - Ring the doorbell or open any garage doors

 Visual and audible signs may also indicate that a natural gas leak has occurred.
 Please leave the area and contact us immediately if you recognize the following signs of a potential gas leak or other safety hazard:

 - You see blowing dirt or bubbling creeks or ponds

 - You notice dead vegetation in an otherwise green area

 - There are hissing sounds near a gas appliance or line